cloudspannerecosystem/autoscaler/terraform/distributed/README.md

     Terraform, see
     [Import your Spanner instances](../per-project/README.md#import-your-spanner-instances)

-4. If you want to manage the state of autoscale in your own Spanner instance, please create the following table in advance.
+4. If you want to manage the state of the Autoscaler in your own Cloud Spanner instance, please create the following table in advance.

    ```sql